xbeat/Machine-Learning/README.md

 Multi-Scale Context Aggregation by Dilated Convolutions

 Multi-scale context aggregation is a technique used in deep learning to capture information at different scales.
 Dilated convolutions, also known as atrous convolutions, are a key component of this approach.
 They allow for expanding the receptive field without increasing the number of parameters or computational cost.

+## When Accuracy Doesn't Tell the Whole Story

+Understanding Top-k Accuracy Basics

+In multiclass classification, traditional accuracy can be misleading when evaluating model improvements.
+Top-k accuracy provides a more nuanced view by considering whether the correct class appears among the k highest predicted probabilities, offering better insights into model progression.

+## Roadmap to Becoming a Python Pro

+Advanced List Comprehensions and Generators

+List comprehensions and generators are powerful Python features that enable concise, memory-efficient data transformations.
+While basic comprehensions create lists, generator expressions produce values on-demand, reducing memory usage for large datasets and enabling infinite sequences.

 ## Intuition Behind Neural Network Dropout